Galaxy IC 4015

 IC 4015 is a galaxy that is an interesting object for astronomical observations.
 Due to its location and visibility from the northern hemisphere, it becomes accessible to a wide range of observers and professionals studying galaxies in the constellations Coma Berenices and Canum Venatorum.

-Visibility chart of Galaxy IC 4015 during the day
+Visibility chart of Galaxy IC 4015 throughout the day

-Diagram of Galaxy IC 4015's altitude above the horizon during the current day for the observatory observation point in Orenburg (51.7, 55.2).
-The chart shows when the object is above the horizon and its maximum altitude in degrees.
-Data is valid for the observation date: Thursday, 18 September 2025.
+Altitude chart of Galaxy IC 4015 above the horizon throughout the current day for the observatory observation point in Orenburg (51.7, 55.2).
+The chart shows when the object is above the horizon and the maximum altitude in degrees it reaches.
+Data is current as of the observation date: Wednesday, 29 April 2026.

 Powered by Arduino, PHP + MySQL, NextJS + TS + Redux.